Christineeeea/OpenWeather-API/ReadMe.md

 ## WeatherPy

+Trend:
+1. The closer to equator, the higher the temperature.
+2. Humidity and cloudiness seem to have no relationships with the distance from the equator.
+3. It seems like equator has

 In this example, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, you'll be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.

 Your objective is to build a series of scatter plots to showcase the following relationships: